lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 - Respond to counsel and assignments from the bishop.
 - Respond to assignments from ward council meetings.
 - Prayerfully consider ministering assignments.
 - Review information from ministering interviews.
 Plan ways to identify strengths and help meet needs.
-(Seechapter 21.)
+(See [chapter 21](/study/manual/general-handbook/21-ministering?lang=eng "/study/manual/general-handbook/21-ministering?lang=eng").)
 - Consider sisters to serve in Relief Society callings and assignments.
 - Plan Relief Society meetings and activities.